mbeddr/mps-platform-docs/src/doc/docs/platform_essentials/interpreter.md

 ![interpreter: KernelF test case](interpreter_testcase.gif){width="600px"}

-In the GIF you can see the interpreter executing a test case that contains assertions that are writing with [KernelF](https://voelter.de/data/books/kernelf-designEvoUse.pdf).
+In the GIF you can see the interpreter executing a test case that contains assertions written with [KernelF](https://voelter.de/data/books/kernelf-designEvoUse.pdf).
 The MPS generator isn't involved in the execution at all.

 ## Creating an interpreter